Kruiser8/Kruiz-Control/js/Documentation.md

 **Format** | `Twitch Complete <reward_id> <redemption_id>`
 **Example** | `Twitch Complete 92af127c-7326-4483-a52b-b0da0be61c01 17fa2df1-ad76-4804-bfa5-a40ef63efe63`
 **Example using OnChannelPoint Parameters** | `Twitch Complete {reward_id} {redemption_id}`

+_Note: Due to a Twitch API restriction, in order for Kruiz Control to interact with Channel Point rewards, Kruiz Control has to create the reward.
+Use [Twitch Copy](#twitch-copy) to create duplicates of existing channel point rewards._

 ***